 Frank moved directly downstairs with Delany’s old friend from the last days of his marriage, Judy Ratner, who felt that Delany had been very hard on him, only giving him to the end of the week to move out.
 Some time later, Ratner put him out in a day, and he proceeded to move in with Marilyn Hacker and Karen London for some indeterminate length of time, and then finally up to the home of his mother and stepfather in Watervliet, NY.
 Frank had a monthly SSI check, most of which went into a fairly serious eating disorder.
 He was a male bulimic.

-During those years, Delany wrote his major work comprising Some Informal Remarks Toward the Modular Calculus, including The Return to Nevèrÿon series.
-He also finished a minor science fiction novel, Stars in My Pocket Like Grains of Sand, which far more people seemed to enjoy.
+During those years, Delany wrote his major work comprising Some Informal Remarks Toward the Modular Calculus, which included the Return to Nevèrÿon series.
+He also finished a minor science fiction novel, Stars in My Pocket Like Grains of Sand, which many more people seemed to enjoy.
 It was published in 1984.

 Photograph by James Hamilton, taken for the Village Voice

 Returning from the National Book Award vote, at 82nd St. Chip asks Dennis to grab this picture before helping him into his tux for the night's ceremony at Cipriani Wall Street.

 For another Delany biography (by

 National Book Award Fiction Judge, S. R. Delany, an hour after casting his vote for Lord of Misrule, by Jaimie Gordan.

 A review of Fred Barney Taylor's meditative film, The Polymath or, The Life and Opinions of Samuel R. Delany, Gentleman